ismet55555/Hashicorp-Certified-Vault-Associate-Notes/README.md

 - **Never use this in production!
 This is used for dev/demo/training purposed only**
 - Running on Localhost
 - No SSL - Using HTTP, not HTTPS
-- In-memory storage
+- In-memory storage only
+  - Temporary
-  - Temporary - Once server stops, everything is gone
+  - Once vault server stops or exits, all data is gone
   - In production, you need persistent storage / Backend
-- Starts unsealed and initialized
+- Initial state
+  - Initialized
+  - Unsealed
-- UI enabled
+  - Web UI enabled
   - Key/Value secrets engine enabled

-#### Step to Set Up Development Mode Server
+**Steps to Set Up Development Mode Server**

 1. Start the development vault server
    - `vault server -dev`